speedcom/digital-banking/README.md

 ## Tests

-Besides standard pack of functional and performance tests prepared by guys from GFT (we love them!) we decided to write our owns making whole code coverage higher.
+Besides standard pack of functional and performance tests prepared by GFT team we decided to write our owns making the whole code coverage higher.

 As a Scala testing framework we chose [ScalaTest](http://www.artima.com/scalatest/).